Museum of Maritime Pets

 Cormorant fishing is also a revered practice in China and Korea.

-The Chesapeake Bay Retriever is a well-known working dog on local waters, as well as in Canada, Great Britain and Scandinavia.
+The Chesapeake Bay Retriever is a well-known working dog on the Bay of that name, as well as along the U.S. east coast, Canada, Great Britain and Scandinavia.
 Chessies are known for their extreme intelligence, loyalty, strength and ability to endure the most rugged weather and water conditions.
 They excel in retrieving game.

 Chessies are friendly with strangers, and gentle with children.
 They love a country environment, and daily work!